 While courses graded with a P will count for credit toward the degree, the grade of P will not be computed in the student’s grade point average (GPA).
-On the other hand, if the instructor submits a final grade below D, an F will appear on the final transcript and it will be computed the student’s GPA.
+On the other hand, if the instructor submits a final grade of F, the F will appear on the final transcript and it will be computed in the student’s GPA.

 Please note that courses taken on a pass/fail basis do not count toward the Gallatin Dean’s List minimum credit requirement of 12 credits in graded courses.
 Students should read all of the information below to learn about the full pass/fail option policy and procedures.